celisej567/Fake-CSM-Mapbase/README.md

 If you have `Assert server/baseentity.cpp in 7240 line` you should go to this file and comment it.
 Also comment Warning up there.
-If you have problems with blend materials, try to make it displacement.

 If you have problens like "All CSM are overbright", try to use this(https://www.moddb.com/mods/mapbase/downloads/mapbase-multi-tool) to convert shaders to SDK_ shader from mapbase
+If you is you still have same problems, try to make it displacement.
+Blend shaders renders flashlight on different way on diplacements.

 And pls add me somewhere in credits or just say about me in the description.